ostinelli/SCAR_E2TB/README.md

 # E2TB: Export to Terrain Builder

-**E2TB** is a small module for Arma 3 that allows you to export data to Terrain Builder in `.lbt` files' format.
+**E2TB** is a small module for Arma 3 that allows you to export data to Terrain Builder in `.lbt` file format.

 ## Why
-If you have tried to import from EDEN or other custom tools in Terrain Builder, you may have seen the hassle of objects' rotations being often incorrect.
+If you have tried to import from EDEN or from any other custom tools that generate objects while in mission to Terrain Builder, you may have seen the hassle of objects' rotations being often incorrect.
 This fixes most of those issues.
 You can check out results in this comparison image:

 ![E2TB Comparison](https://cldup.com/eOdeb2Gtga.jpg)